Dow futures inch up as banks gain ahead of consumer confidence data

 At 6:48 a.m.
 ET, Dow e-minis were up 46 points, or 0.13%, S&P 500 e-minis were down 1 points, or 0.02%, and Nasdaq 100 e-minis were down 13 points, or 0.09%.

-Exxon Mobile (XOM.N), ConocoPhillips (COP.N), Schlumberger NV (SLB.N), Occidental Petroleum (OXY.N) and Marathon Petroleum (MPC.N) fell between 0.3% and 2.5% as oil prices dropped nearly 1% on concerns around fuel demand outlook.
+Exxon Mobile, ConocoPhillips, Schlumberger NV, Occidental Petroleum and Marathon Petroleum fell between 0.3% and 2.5% as oil prices dropped nearly 1% on concerns around fuel demand outlook.

-Big tech company Facebook Inc (FB.O) edged up 0.2%, a day after crossing $1 trillion in market cap and joining the likes of Apple (AAPL.O), Microsoft (MSFT.O), Saudi Aramco, Amazon (AMZN.O) and Google-owner Alphabet (GOOGL.O) that now make up 10% of world equities. read more
+Big tech company Facebook Inc edged up 0.2%, a day after crossing $1 trillion in market cap and joining the likes of Apple, Microsoft, Saudi Aramco, Amazon and Google-owner Alphabet that now make up 10% of world equities.

 Our Standards: The Thomson Reuters Trust Principles.